wp-plugins/connections-business-directory-hours/README.txt

 [Screenshots can be found here.](http://connections-pro.com/add-on/hours/)

 == Changelog ==

+= 1.0.4 07/14/2014 =
+* TWEAK: If no open hours have been set for any day or any periods within a day, do not show the open hours content block.

 = 1.0.3 06/05/2014 =
 * BUG: The front-end CSS file was not being enqueued if Form was not installed and activated.